ptrsmk/hp-broken-banisher/README.md

 # HolyPixels Broken Banisher
 YOURLS plugin to eliminate broken (404) links from the database.

 > This plugin requires YOURLS 1.7+
+> Be aware, there's no sanitization going on here.
+Obviously, the code shouldn't run unless the API key is correct though.

 ## Purpose